ARPA-Network/BLS-TSS-Network/docs/eigenlayer-onboarding.md

     assetAccountSignature.expiry | uint256 | 1717429132

     - For more information about signature generation, please refer to [eigenlayer doc](https://github.com/Layr-Labs/eigenlayer-contracts/blob/dev/docs/core/AVSDirectory.md#registeroperatortoavs)
-3. It is normal to NOT have instant log output since it may be waiting for other nodes to group.
+3. After successful registration transaction, it is normal to NOT have instant log output in node.log since it may be waiting for other nodes to group.

 ### Confirm Running Status